Washing instructions - how do I wash my Blümchen cloth diapers?

 Powder softener (zeolite): should only be dosed according to instructions, always taking into account the zeolite content of the detergent.
 Overdosed water softeners are deposited in microfibres and block their function.

-Soda (washing soda): is a good washing booster that has a strong alkaline effect.
-Please use a maximum of 1 coffee spoon per machine.
-High-dose soda cures over-alkalise the nappies and thus lead to a loss of function of the microfibre.
-In this case, please buffer with a weak acid solution (Ulrich lactic acid softener with water or a weak citric acid solution) to make the nappies absorbent again.
-Overdosing soda causes rapid ageing of all fabrics.
+Soda (washing soda): is a good washing booster, which has a strong alkaline effect.
+Please maxximal 1 coffee spoon per machine.
+High doses of soda over-alkalize the diapers and thus lead to a loss of function of the microfiber.
+In this case, please buffer with a weak acid solution (Ulrich lactic acid softener with water or a weak citric acid solution) to make the diapers absorbent again.
+Overdosed soda causes rapid aging of all fabrics, the fabrics break after a few months.

 Soap/oils: for Stay-Dry and microfibres.
 Grease residues from soap can make these fabrics water-repellent, StayDry membranes then no longer pass moisture through but repel it - the nappy leaks.
 Microfibres in absorbent cores stick together and can no longer absorb water.
 In this case, too, the nappy leaks.
 Powder detergent can also be soap-based, please read the information on the pack or ask the manufacturer if the detergent is suitable for functional fibres.
 Unfortunately, this danger exists with all detergents made from plant oils.
 Vegetable oils are natural substances and therefore not standardised, so that the saponification value can never be adjusted 100%.
 Depending on the batch, this leads to a few percent of fat in the detergent, which then triggers a water-repellent effect in polyester.
 It therefore makes sense to test the membranes for permeability from time to time, as a detergent can also change from batch to batch.